xwu20/wmg_agent/specs/README.md

 then tests the agent on 1000 random episodes.
 The reward per step should be around 0.498, which is 99.6% of possible reward.

+### train_pathfinding_wmg.py

+Trains a new WMG agent on random Pathfinding episodes for 20M timesteps (environment interactions).

 ## Sokoban runspecs

 ### test_sokoban.py